‘I have a dream’.

 5. He builds urgency by quickening his pace.

-As King’s pace quickens so does his volume.
+As King’s pace increases so does his volume.
 Yet he’s never so quiet as to be inaudible or so loud as to be indistinct.
 It’s a brilliant illustration of how you can vary volume to bring vocal variety.
 It’s also evidence that it’s not how loudly you speak but the vocal energy you bring that’s key.
 Listen to how he keeps you hooked until the end of every sentence and anticipating the next, between 2.22 -2.40.

-7. He uses intonation to give his voice musicality.
+7. His intonation gives his voice musicality.

 There’s musicality to his voice.
 At times, his use of intonation is so musical it’s almost like he’s singing.
 There’s no better example of how you can use the rise and fall of your voice (patterns of pitch), to create that musicality than at 5:10.
 Here King employs rhyme and repetition but it’s how he uses his voice to deliver both that is notable.